Alexb715/StockWatcher/readme.md

 **Install ChromeDriver**:

-- For x86_64 systems, the script will automatically install ChromeDriver using webdriver_manager.
+- For x86_64 systems, manually install Chrome and the script will automatically install ChromeDriver using webdriver_manager.

 - For ARM64 systems, manually install Chromium and its corresponding chromedriver:
     ```bash